What Vegetables Grow in Shade? (Best Crops for Low Light)

 Adjusting expectations

 Vegetables grown in partial shade will produce less than the same varieties in full sun.
-Expect about 50-75% of the yield you'd get in optimal conditions.
-Growth will also be slower.
-Radishes that take 25 days in full sun might take 35-40 days in shade.
+Growth will also be slower, and yields drop, but the tradeoff is often worth it.

 But 50% of a lettuce harvest is still a lot of salads.
 And in many cases, the quality of shade-grown greens is actually better: more tender, less bitter, and available for a longer season.

 Planning your shady garden?
-Use our planting date calculator to find the right timing for each crop in your zone.
+Find the right timing for each crop in your zone.